 A herniated (slipped) disk occurs when all or part of a disk is forced through a weakened part of the disk.
 This may place pressure on nearby nerves or the spinal cord.

 Lumbar radiculopathy; Cervical radiculopathy; Herniated intervertebral disk; Prolapsed intervertebral disk; Slipped disk; Ruptured disk; Herniated nucleus pulposus: Low back pain - herniated disk; LBP - herniated disk; Sciatica - herniated disk; Herniated disk

 The bones (vertebrae) of the spinal column protect nerves that come out of the brain and travel down your back to form the spinal cord.
-Nerve roots are large nerves that branch out from the spinal cord and leave your spinal column between each vertebrae.
+Nerve roots are large nerves that branch out from the spinal cord and leave your spinal column between each vertebra.

 The spinal bones are separated by disks.
 These disks cushion the spinal column and put space between your vertebrae.
 The disks allow movement between the vertebrae, which lets you bend and reach.

 A herniated disk is a cause of radiculopathy.
 This is any disease that affects the spinal nerve roots.

 Slipped disks occur more often in middle-aged and older men, usually after strenuous activity.
-Other risk factors include conditions present at birth (congenital) that affect the size of the lumbar spinal canal.
+Other risk factors may include:

 The pain most often occurs on one side of the body.
 Symptoms vary depending on the site of injury, and may include the following: